pgm369/portal/README.md

-# portal
+# Priscila Garcia-Mendoza's Portfolio!

-This repo creates a page on which I store my web projects
+This repo creates a page that stores my web projects!